roehampton/module-content/software-development-1/week-01/seminar/README.md

-ATBS
+The Seminar is about cementiong what we have learned in our Lab.
+In this session we'll discuss the following questions and exercies:

 1. Can you think of examples of fixed program computers?

 2. What’s the difference between variable x, and string “x"?

-3. Name three data types and what can they be used for (examples)
+3. Name three data types and what can they be used for (examples).

 4. What is an expression made up of?
 What do expressions do?